roshan-c/aita2tiktok/README.md

    pip install -r requirements.txt
    ```

-2. Create a `.env` file with your Reddit API credentials:
+2. Create a `.env` file with your Reddit API and TikTok credentials:
    ```
    REDDIT_CLIENT_ID=your_client_id
    REDDIT_CLIENT_SECRET=your_client_secret
+   TIKTOK_SESSION_ID=your_tiktok_session_id
    ```

+   To get your TikTok session ID:
+   1. Log into TikTok in your web browser
+   2. Open DevTools (F12)
+   3. Go to Application > Cookies
+   4. Find and copy the value of the 'sessionid' cookie

 3. Ensure you have the following files in your project directory:
    - `template.png` - Template image for thumbnails